Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Nonlinear modal energy transfer

-The figure~\ref{Mode4_offset_20modes} shows the transverse profile of the pulse at the output of the fiber.
+Figure~\ref{Mode4_offset_20modes} shows the transverse profile of the beam at the output of the fiber.
 During propagation, the transverse profile was restructured from a single Gaussian lobe into four distinct lobes.
 However, when compared with the transverse profile of mode 4 shown in figure~\ref{CI_Modes}, it becomes evident that, while the four lobes are separated, they are also distorted due to interference with mode 7.
-To achieve improved beam self-cleaning, mode 7 would need to transfer its energy to mode 4.
+To achieve improved nonlinear modal energy transfer towards mode 4, mode 7 would need to transfer its energy to mode 4.
 In such a case, the transverse profile would experience significantly fewer fluctuations during propagation through the multimode fiber and lobes would be more symmetric.
-In the case illustrated in the figure~\ref{Mode4_offset_20modes}, two of the lobes exhibit sufficiently high intensity to function as nonlinear optical waveguides, for example.
+In the case illustrated in figure~\ref{Mode4_offset_20modes}, two of the lobes exhibit sufficiently high intensity to function as nonlinear optical waveguides, for example.